 Where should you go?
 What should you do?

-Mardi Gras At Walt Disney World Dos
+What about a Mardi Gras trip to visit Walt Disney World Resort?

 What To Wear

 Now, how about what you will wear?
 Purple, green, and gold of course!

 A good pair of shoes is a MUST.
 My go Disney shoes are Crocs flip-flops.
 I swear by these for Disney.
 This time of year, though, they may not be weather appropriate.
 My advice, invest in a good pair of tennis shoes or a pair of Crocs.

 Again don't forget socks, gloves and an umbrella or raincoat.